 The drug testing program is not administered by Health Services.
 This requirement is made by the Coast Guard and the program is administered by the Office of the Commandant of Cadets.
 There is an outside laboratory that performs the tests and their medical review officer (MRO) is responsible for determining if the test is negative or positive.

-MMA follows all of the requirements set by the Commonwealth of Massachusetts Department of Public Health and the CDC Advisory Committee on Immunization Practices (AICP).
-Students must be fully vaccinated against COVID-19.
+Massachusetts Maritime Academy follows all of the requirements set by the Commonwealth of Massachusetts Department of Public Health and the CDC Advisory Committee on Immunization Practices (AICP).

 Health Services offers almost everything that your primary care provider does.
 We offer other things too.
 We offer Coast Guard physical exams (CG-719K forms), vaccines, medicines and blood tests needed for both travel abroad, commercial shipping and other internships.
 We can do a DOT/USCG drug screen if needed for a job.
 We perform minor procedures such as excision of ingrown toenails, abscess treatment, sutures.
 We order blood tests and draw blood (phlebotomy).
 We can help you navigate the regimental requirements as they apply to medical conditions.
 We are truly a full service medical office.